Academia Británica Cuscatleca: Academic programme

 The ABC consists of a Primary school and a Secondary school within a supportive overall school structure.
-The academic programme includes the English National Curriculum, the International Primary Curriculum, the University of Cambridge IGCSE, the International Baccalaureate Diploma and the Salvadoran Ministry of Education requirements.
-The school became the first IPC accredited school in Latin America in 2017 and recently completed the IB Five Year review as an IB World School.
+The academic programme includes the English National Curriculum, the International Primary Curriculum, the University of Cambridge IGCSE (up to June 2024), the International Baccalaureate Middle Years Programme (accredited 2022) and Diploma Programme, and the Salvadoran Ministry of Education requirements.
+The school became the first IPC accredited school in Latin America in 2017.

 Primary school

 The Head of Primary and two Deputy Headteachers have overall responsibility for the school, coordinating a staff of over 50 teachers and 27 Teaching Assistants.
 Senior members of the teaching staff co-ordinate each key stage, subject area and grade level group.
 Full-time learning assistants provide support in the classrooms from Pre-Kinder to 3rd grade, with additional assistants supporting Numeracy and Literacy in the 4th and 5th grade.

 Throughout the Primary School, lessons are based on the English National Curriculum and the International Primary Curriculum.
 Swimming, Physical Education and Music are integral parts of the curriculum.
 Theatrical productions, fairs and student assemblies, are also an important part of school life.
 All subjects are taught in English, with the exception of Physical Education and Spanish.

 The Lower Primary (ages 3–7 years) consists of the Pre-Kinder, Kinder, Preparatoria and 1st Grade classes, with class sizes varying between 25 and 28 students.
 The generous staffing allows children in the Lower Primary to be taught for a significant part of their day in half groups.
 The youngest children follow the Foundation Stage Curriculum of England within a Reggio Emilia learning philosophy.
 There is a clear emphasis on hands-on, multi-sensory activities based on the students' own experiences.
 As the students begin to develop an awareness of the world around them, they are also introduced to the concepts of reading, writing and numbers.
 Students also follow a separate Spanish curriculum.

 The Upper Primary part of the school comprises 2nd grade through to 5th grade and also provides the students with an education based on the English National Curriculum and the International Primary Curriculum.
 Class sizes vary between 23 and 28 students with some of the lessons taught in half classes and smaller groups.
 Students in Upper Primary continue to follow a cross-curricular approach to learning incorporating Information and Communication Technology (ICT), Citizenship and 'Life Skills" (Personal, Social and Health Education or PSHE) together with lessons on major Salvadoran environmental and historical issues, which are included in the educational programme.

 Students in the Upper Primary section also follow a separate Spanish curriculum, although many of the concepts which are taught in Science, Mathematics and Humanities, are also covered in Spanish.
 In this way, important concepts are reinforced and students learn much of the vocabulary in both languages.